-At the age of 14 I took my first successful snapshots of few constellations using my father’s old reflex camera and my life changed forever.
+At the age of 14 I took my first successful snapshot of a constellation using my father’s old camera reflex and a wide angle lens... and my life changed forever.
 Taking pictures of the sky become my lifelong passion.

-Many years passed and work and life took me far from home, having me relocating in Asia (Shanghai first, then Singapore), where I currently live with my family.
-The incredible light pollution of these cities and consequent impossibility to take deep sky astronomical photography, forced me to relocate all my equipment under the dark skies of the Australian outback, where I built a small observatory I control remotely through the Internet from everywhere I am.
+Many years have passed and both work and life took me far from home, having me relocating in Asia, Shanghai first, and then Singapore where I currently live with my family.
+The incredible light pollution of these metropolis forced me to relocate all my deep sky equipment under the dark skies of Australian outback, where I built a small observatory I control remotely through the Internet from everywhere I am.

-I published pictures in many astronomical magazines around the globe and got several images selected as Astro Photo Of the Day by NASA website.
-In 2011 I won the “astronomy photographer of the year” competition by the Maritime Museum and Royal observatory of Greenwich in London on both deep-sky and robotic imaging sections.
+I published pictures in many astronomical magazines around the globe and got some images selected as Astro Photo Of the Day (NASA) as well as other web sites.
+In 2011 I won the “astronomy photographer of the year” competition by the Maritime Museum and Royal observatory of Greenwich, on both deep-sky and robotic imaging sections.

-If I look back to 30 years ago, I am still amazed by the incredible evolution of technology that permits me to do things today that were not even possible back then even in the most advanced professional observatories.
-Only one thing is unchanged, my love for the night sky and my desire to see through the immense distances that separate us from these glittering lights..
+If I look back to 30 years ago, I am amazed by the incredible evolution of technology that permits us to do things today that were not possible back then even by the most advanced professional observatories.
+But one thing remained unchanged in all these years, my love for the night sky and the desire to see through the immense distances that separate us from those glittering lights..